baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 ### Cache Coherence
 A piece of memory can present in multiple places: one in memory, multiple in caches of different CPUs.
 Cache coherence is or is not supported by hardware.
 If cache coherence is done in software, the architecture is called non-cache coherent (NCC); if hardware maintains cache coherence, such architecture is called cache coherent.

-Two main cache coherence mechanisms in hardware are write-invalidate and write-update.
+Two main cache coherence mechanisms in hardware are **write-invalidate** and **write-update**.
 Write-invalidate invalidates other cache references of a memory space once its updated.
 The benefit is low memory bandwidth usage (only the memory address is sent over), and potentially cost can be amortized by invalidating once for multiple updates.
 Write-update updates other cache references when the value is written.
 The benefit is the update becomes available immediately for other CPU.

 ### Cache Coherence and Atomics
 Because it's difficult to achieve atomicity across multiple caches of multiple CPUs, atomics are always issued to the memory controller.
 This ensures all references can be ordered and synchronized.
 But it takes much longer, and generates coherence traffic to all caches regardless of change.
 Thus, atomic operations are expensive.